All Episodes

 It's been a campaign agent.

-All these people opening up their checks book checkbooks to the guy, where is he leading on the he sits on the sidelines, he lets this thing in North Carolina from his standpoint go down to defeat.
+He lets this thing in North Carolina from his standpoint go down to defeat.

 Where was the leadership?

-Where was he camping?
+Where was he campaign?

-The Democrat conventions in your state.
+The Democrat convention's in your state.

 Why doesn't he try to gin up support for this?

-Well, because he knows he's gonna lose.
+Well, because he knows he's going to lose.

-I mean, he knows uh although they say North Carolina is a swing fight, he knows he's going to lose North Carolina Well, but wait a minute.
+I mean, he knows, although they say North Carolina is a swing state, he knows he's going to lose North Carolina.

 He is the one.